What is full life-cycle recruiting? Top strategies for building a foundation of success

 • Include examples of how previous experience could be beneficial in the role and highlight your organization’s unique qualities such as strengths, culture, and benefits that set it apart from other companies.

 • Clearly define the expected outcomes of the job so the candidates can understand their responsibilities and the goals they are striving for.
-For example, rather than outlining what they'll work on generally, list out what success would look like over the next 30 to 90 days.
+For example, rather than outlining what they'll work on generally, list what success would look like over the next 30 to 90 days.

-• Assess whether your requirements are must-haves or just nice-to-haves.
-Being more concrete about what is actually required to do a job well versus what would simply be a major bonus is critical for increasing the diversity of your applicant pool.
+• Assess whether your job requirements are must-haves or just nice-to-haves.
+Being more concrete about what is actually required to do a job well versus what would simply be bonus is critical for increasing the diversity of your applicant pool.
 A list of requirements often makes women and underrepresented groups self-select out of applying.

 Screening